svgen83/yandex_poster/README_ENG.md

-﻿# Website about agencies organizing walks in interesting places in Moscow
+# Website about agencies organizing walks in interesting places in Moscow

 The site is an interactive map of Moscow, which displays types of outdoor activities with detailed descriptions and comments.
+The published version of the site can be viewed at [https://svg40.pythonanywhere.com](https:/svg40.pythonanywhere.com)

 ## Run